group bourdon test

 1. Application form

-This is the first stage of the process.
+The first stage of the application process is completing your form online.
 Surprisingly, the vast majority of applicants actually fail at this stage.
-The form is completed online.
-You should take time to demonstrate that you possess the competencies and qualities that are vital to the role.
+So, take your time in answering the form.
+Demonstrate that you have qualities vital to the role.

 2. Assessment Centre